-Plants began taking advantage of this system approximately one billion years ago, and are today struggling their best to thrive despite disruption of the soil microbiome and nutrient cycling.
+Plants began taking advantage of this system approximately one billion years ago, and are today struggling their best to thrive despite the disruption of the soil microbiome and nutrient cycling.
 Detrimental practices further decrease soil capacity to store and radiate natural growth energies originating in the cosmos.
 If we are to survive, we must act in harmony with Nature, not against her.

 Jane would love to help you support Natural processes in your own garden or farm by assisting you in these ways:

 ASSESSMENT: move the biological condition of your soil and compost to optimum

 AEROBIC COMPOSTING: with the support of Biodynamic preparations, creation, and application of great and effective compost and compost tea